 Generation Resources with start times longer than 24 hours must be on-line prior to HE0001 for their Three Part Offer (3PO) to be considered in the DAM optimization.

 The HRUC process will honor available Generation Resource temporal constraints, including start times.
 The HRUC implementation includes logic to initialize, for each Generation Resource, the startup temporal conditions at the beginning of the HRUC study period.
 HRUC relies on the Resource operating history from EMS for On-Line and Off-Line times to initialize Resource temporal constraints.
 HRUC uses the COP entries to determine the Resource Status during the HRUC study period.
 Protocols require the QSE to notify ERCOT that it plans to have a Resource On-Line by using the Resource Status codes for the COP.
 Similarly, Protocols require the QSE to request a Resource decommitment for the remaining hours in the Adjustment Period using the Resource Status codes in the COP.
 QSEs may also call ERCOT and request a decommitment if the decommitment is to occur in the Operating Period.
-In the Operating Period, if a QSE desires to change a Resource’s Ancillary Service Resource Responsibility, that responsibility can only be transferred, with the verbal concurrence of ERCOT, within the QSE’s Resource portfolio.
-If approved by ERCOT, the QSE is required to update both its Real Time telemetry (Resource Status, AS Resource Responsibility, AS Schedule and any Participation Factors) and its COP, for future hours as necessary, to show the AS move.

-ERCOT uses the information provided in the COP to calculate the High and Low Ancillary Service Limits (HASL and LASL) for each Resource including Load Resources in all of the RUC processes [Protocol subsection 3.9 (2)].

-ERCOT uses the HSL and LSL Resource capability reported in the COP during the validation of DAM Resource Energy Offer Curves and Ancillary Service Offers.
+ERCOT uses the HSL and LSL Resource capability reported in the COP during the validation of DAM Resource Energy Offer Curves (or Energy Bid/Offer Curves for ESRs) and Ancillary Service Offers.
 While the Resource Status reported in the COP is not used in the DAM, Resources reported as being OFF in a COP reporting hour that are offered in the DAM for that hour must have Resource capability entries consistent with the QSE DAM energy or Ancillary Service offers.

 Discussion and ERCOT Expectations